tigerros/ruci/README.md

 ## Feature flags
 - `engine-connection`: enables a structs to manage the IO when it comes to working with a UCI engine.
 Note that this will add [`tokio`](https://crates.io/crates/tokio) and [`parking_lot`](https://crates.io/crates/parking_lot) as dependencies.
 If you're making an engine, listen to stdin and parse it into a `gui::Message`, then print a string representation of an `engine::Message`.
+- `serde`: enables `Serialize` and `Deserialize` for all types, include one of the errors.
+All of the implementations are derived with no parameters.